CMU-313/fall-2021-hw2-451-unavailable-for-legal-reasons/README.md

 [support-url]: https://www.mayan-edms.com/support/

 <h1 align="center">New Features/Disclaimers</h2>
-This is an experimental fork of [Mayan-EDMS](https://github.com/CMU-313/Mayan-EDMS) built atop version 4.0.7.
+This is an experimental fork of Mayan-EDMS built atop version 4.0.7.
 Two new management systems have been prototyped: reviewers and candidates.
 They've been designed to help reviewers manage candidates/student-applicants for positions and includes data like their gpa and undergraduate degree (if applicable), as well as documents like their cv and any portfolio they might have.
-You can find testing info [here](https://github.com/CMU-313/fall-2021-hw2-451-unavailable-for-legal-reasons/blob/creating_a_reviewer_ui/testing_instructions.md).
+You can find testing info at https://github.com/CMU-313/fall-2021-hw2-451-unavailable-for-legal-reasons/blob/creating_a_reviewer_ui/testing_instructions.md).
 However, these features are very much still in an alpha stage.
 Only upgrade to this version for testing purposes.

 <div align="center">
   <a href="http://www.mayan-edms.com">